Smartling/SmartlingHelp/_articles/connectors/salesforce-marketing-cloud-connector.md

 Follow Salesforce’s instructions for creating an API integration, we’ve summarized the instructions below. https://developer.salesforce.com/docs/atlas.en-us.mc-getting-started.meta/mc-getting-started/get-api-key.htm

-1) Navigate to the [app center](https://appcenter-auth.s1.marketingcloudapps.com/) and login or create an account
+1) Navigate to the [app center](https://appcenter-auth.s1.marketingcloudapps.com/)&nbsp;and login or create an account

 2) Select Create New App then API Integration